nwdigitalradio/n7nix/README.md

   * paclink-unix basic which allows using a movemail e-mail client like Thunderbird
   * paclink-unix imap which allows using any e-mail client that supports IMAP.

 Note _deviation_ is stand alone and is not part of the install/config process.
+Also files in vnc & uronode are currently not used as well.

 Compass is a file system image for the Raspberry Pi that contains a kernel with the driver for the Texas Instruments tlv320aic32x4 DSP